All Episodes

 And the amount of time theoretically you would save with this.

-Oh my gosh, at least nine minutes or more.
+Oh, my gosh, at least nine minutes or more.

-Look at that, Dr. Ox.
+Look at that, Dr. Oscar.

 I would never have thought to use this.